geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Nor swell the tortures of despairing love."

-He ceas'd ; impatient to restore the Veil,
+He ceas'd; impatient to restore the Veil,
 At fair Maria's feet her hero fell,

 Before the magic glass unconscious kneels — 670

 A wondrous truth the magic glass reveals !
 Dropp'd from his youthful limbs his radiant arms,
-A grace ethereal heigh ten'd all his charms ;
+A grace ethereal heigh ten'd all his charms;
 Dyed in the rainbow's hues, his wings unfold
 Tl 3ir forms pellucid, starr'd with living gold,
 His roseate mantle flutter'd in the wind,
-His locks of waving amber flow'd behind ;
+His locks of waving amber flow'd behind;
 In heavenly beauty shines the Sylph confest,
 And thus his lips the astonish'd maid addrest.

 " Fear not, Maria ! — Since by chance reveal'd 680
-" The truth from thee which yet I wish'd conceaPd ;
+" The truth from thee which yet I wish'd conceaPd;